logoraz/nyxt-config/README.md

 If you are feeling daring, you can hack my current experimental extension `nx-code`, a modern emacs-like IDE I am developing for nyxt.
-To do so, you will need to install the Fedora packages to compile cl-treesitter as well as `cl-treesitter` itself:
+To do so, you will need to install the Fedora packages to compile `cl-treesitter`:

 Fedora dependencies:
 ```bash